salute-developers/plasma-mcp-docs/README.md

 - `npm run generate` - Generate the static site from JSON data using tsx
 - `npm run clean` - Remove the dist folder
 - `npm run serve` - Serve the generated site locally on http://localhost:8080
+- `npm run preview` - Generate and serve the site locally (convenience command)
 - `npm run build` - Compile TypeScript only

+## Deployment

+### Automatic Deployment (GitHub Pages)

+The project is set up with GitHub Actions for automatic deployment to GitHub Pages:

+1. **Automatic**: Pushes to the `main` branch automatically trigger deployment
+2. **Manual**: Use the "Actions" tab in GitHub to manually trigger deployment
+3. **Pull Requests**: PRs will build but not deploy (for testing)

+The workflow:
+- Installs dependencies
+- Generates the documentation site
+- Deploys to GitHub Pages

 ## How It Works